Anwarvic/Arabic-Tashkeela-Model/README.md

 **NOTE:**

-I have create a function in the `utils.py` file that are able to transform the pickle file into text file to be parsed directly into another programming language easily.
+I have created a function in the `utils.py` file that are able to transform the pickle file into text file to be parsed directly into another programming language easily.

 ```python
 >>> from utils import turn_pickle_to_text